Team Spirit (esports): Debut (2024)

-In March 2024, Team Spirit would enter the MLBB esports scene in the CIS region's MLBB Continental Championships by signing 4 players from Deus Vult, thus acquiring their spot, as well as free agent Marl.
-The team finished 4th at the M6 World Championship, losing to Selangor Red Giants in the lower bracket semifinals.
+In March 2024, Team Spirit would enter the MLBB esports scene in the CIS region's MLBB Continental Championships by signing Mathaios "Kid Bomba" Chatzilako, Kemiran "Sunset Lover" Kochkarov, Stanislav "SAWO" Reshniak, and Anton "Hiko" Pak from Deus Vult, thus acquiring their spot, as well as free agents Sergey "Marl" Finashev and Bogdan "Solist" Bolotin.
+Qualifying to the 2024 MLBB Mid Season Cup, they finished in 9th-12th Place.
+Marl and Solist depart from the team, with Alexander "ONESHOT" Sharkov replacing the former.
+The team soon qualified for the M6 World Championship, finishing in 4th, their best finish in the event so far, after losing to Selangor Red Giants in the lower bracket semifinals.